stanathong/note-build-llm-from-scratch/README.md

 In this setting, we will no longer use Jupyter Notebook but Jupyter Lab.
 Execute by running on the command line as `jupyter-lab`.

 3. Install [MarkText](https://www.marktext.cc/) to be used a Markdown editor
-4. To setup docker, folwer https://github.com/rasbt/LLMs-from-scratch/tree/main/setup/03_optional-docker-environment
+4. To setup docker, follow https://github.com/rasbt/LLMs-from-scratch/tree/main/setup/03_optional-docker-environment